carlca/hugosite/content/post/git.md

 #### How to use the script

 Before using the script, it is assumed that you have created a new working folder for your source code and that your Github repository will have the same name.

 * Create the repository in Github, but do not do any of the follow up steps described on https://github.com/new.
 They are all done by the shell script.
 * `cd` to the working folder and type `gitnew` or `gitnew.sh` ⏎ depending on whether you created an alias.

+#### <a name="gitadd">

-#### <a name="gitadd"></a>How to create a script to update an existing Git repository
+</a>How to create a script to update an existing Git repository

 Follow these steps:

 * `touch /usr/local/bin/gitadd.sh`
+* `chmod 755 /usr/local/bin/gitadd.sh`
 * [edit](https://code.visualstudio.com/) `/usr/local/bin/gitadd.sh`

 ##### to contain...

     #!/usr/bin/env bash

     # update/add files recursively